cygig/MonteCarloPi/readme.md

 To mitigate such issue, we can use the `reseed()` function before executing this test.
 This will ensure the "random" numbers are always the same to level the playing field.

-The random numbers generated by Arduinos are usually not really random, but pre-compiled lists of random numbers.
+The random numbers generated by Arduinos are usually not really random, but come from pre-compiled lists of numbers.
 Each seed will produce one list of numbers and initiating the seed will restart the same list.
 The same seed should always produce the same list of numbers.

 However, this lists can be still be different across different devices.
 The 10th seed for a Arduino Uno may be different from the 10th seed for the Expressif ESP32.

 Despite the shortfall, this can be still useful for benchmarking the same device (single core vs multi-core, with heatsink vs without etc.) While coincidences do happen, generally the faster the machine, the faster it takes to reach pi of the desired accuracy.

-Do take note not to be overly ambitious when it comes to setting accuracy of the decimal places.
-Due to the limitation of `float` and `double` in Arduino, it might take an unrealistically long time or never reach the desired decimal place accuracy.
+Do take note not to be overly ambitious when it comes to setting the number of decimal places to be accurate to.
+Due to the limitation of `float` and `double` in Arduino, it might take an unrealistically long time or may never reach the desired decimal place accuracy.
 For AVR Arduinos like Uno, 4 to 5 is the most you should go.
-Use `setDP(byte DP)` to set the desired decimal places.

 This mode relies on a copy of pi in the library as a reference.
 Also, take note that this library uses the standard `srand(...)` and `rand()`from C++, other parts of the software can mess up the random number generator if those are called.

-# Multi-core Benchmark
+# Multi-threaded Benchmark
-It is easy to implement the benchmark for a single core Arduino:
+It is easy to implement a single-threaded benchmark for a single-core Arduino:
 ```
 #include <MonteCarloPi.h>
 MonteCarloPi myPi;